 - 1 Click the Start button, click Control Panel, and then click Printers and Other Hardware. - 2 Click View installed printers or fax printers. - If the printer is listed, right-click the printer icon. - 3 Click Properties and click the Ports tab.
-For a USB printer, ensure that the Print to the following port(s): setting is USB.
+Ensure that the Print to the following port(s): setting is USB.